KualiCo/derploy/README.md

 ## Configuration

 Config happens in `server/config.js`.
 The config pulls from environment variables.
-You'll need to supply a github oauth token, a jenkins username, and a jenkins password.
+You'll need to supply a github oauth token, a jenkins url, a jenkins username, and a jenkins password.

 ## TODO